Assessing the potential impact of Xylella bacteria on UK trees

 An organism or agent that can cause disease.
 Pathogens include viruses, bacteria, fungi, and protists.
 They can infect a wide range of hosts, including plants and animals.

-Pathogencity is the ability of a pathogen cause disease
+Pathogenicity is the ability of a pathogen cause disease.

 Transcriptomics